bhagya327/ThirdFort_Assignment/README.md

 * we can add large note Support

+* we can expand this to be handles in a multi-user environment

 * authenicate a particular user before getting access to the notes
 * we can modify queries by adding Indexes, StoredProcedures and views and Triggers